Food safety in the United States: Recent food-borne illness outbreaks

 Listed are the deadliest incidents of food-borne illness in the past few decades:

-1992-1993 - Jack in the Box E.coli outbreak: Beef patties distributed by Jack in the Box restaurants were contaminated with E. coli O15:H7.
+1992–1993 – Jack in the Box E. coli outbreak: Beef patties distributed by Jack in the Box restaurants were contaminated with E. coli O15:H7.
 Investigators say 602 patients were infected with E. coli, 144 people were hospitalized, and three people died.

-2003 - Chi Chi's Green Onion Hepatitis A outbreak: Green onions produced in Mexico were unknowingly infected with Hepatitis A. These onions were served raw at a select Chi Chi restaurant near Pittsburgh, Pennsylvania.
+2003 – Chi Chi's Green Onion Hepatitis A outbreak: Green onions produced in Mexico were unknowingly infected with hepatitis A. These onions were served raw at a select Chi Chi restaurant near Pittsburgh, Pennsylvania.
 Of the 575 people who caught the disease, three people died.

-2006 - Dole Baby Spinach E.coli outbreak: Baby spinach packaged in Dole's freshly bagged spinach was contaminated by the spinach field's proximity to cattle ranches.
+2006 – Dole Baby Spinach E. coli outbreak: Baby spinach packaged in Dole's freshly bagged spinach was contaminated by the spinach field's proximity to cattle ranches.
 There were 238 who fell ill, of which 103 were hospitalized, and five people died.

-2008 - King Nut Peanut Butter Salmonella outbreak: The King Nut creamy peanut butter was a source of salmonella outbreak throughout the United States with 714 total infected and a death toll of nine.
+2008 – King Nut Peanut Butter Salmonella outbreak: The King Nut creamy peanut butter was the source of a Salmonella outbreak throughout the United States with 714 total infected and a death toll of nine.

-2011 - Cantaloupe Listeriosis outbreak: Whole cantaloupes grown at Jensen Farms in Granada, Colorado were found to be contaminated with Listeria monocytogenes, a bacterium that causes Listeriosis.
+2011 – Cantaloupe listeriosis outbreak: Whole cantaloupes grown at Jensen Farms in Granada, Colorado were found to be contaminated with Listeria monocytogenes, a bacterium that causes listeriosis.
 The outbreak caused a total of 33 deaths from the 147 infected patients.

-2015-2016 - Cucumber Salmonella outbreak: Investigators found Salmonella in cucumbers grown in Baja, Mexico and distributed by Andrew and Williamson Fresh produce.
+2015–2016 – Cucumber Salmonella outbreak: Investigators found Salmonella in cucumbers grown in Baja, Mexico and distributed by Andrew and Williamson Fresh produce.
 Of the 907 people infected with Salmonella, 204 were hospitalized, and six people died.